-Each year, handfuls of runners, cyclists, and hikers are plagued with iliotibial band syndrome (IT band syndrome).
-This condition causes pain on the side of the knee and is most commonly caused by activities that involve a repetitive bending to the knee.
+Each year handfuls of runners, cyclists, and hikers are plagued with iliotibial band syndrome (IT band syndrome).
+This condition causes pain on the side of the knee and is most commonly caused by activities that involve repetitive bending to the knee.

 Keep reading to learn what exactly IT band syndrome is, symptoms to watch out for, how to treat it, and much more.

 Iliotibial band syndrome is an injury often caused by activities that involve bending the knee repeatedly like running, cycling, or walking long distances.
 These activities can cause the IT band – a thick bunch of fibers running from the outside of your hips down to the outside of your thighs and knees – to become too tight.
 When this happens, it can lead to pain and swelling around the knee.

 The main symptom of IT band syndrome is pain that occurs on the outside of the knee, above the joint.
 Other symptoms include:

 - Aching in the outside of your knee